Gurpartap/cognizant/README.md

 monitored matches a certain condition (like RAM, CPU usage or a custom condition).

+And if it matters, cognizant means "having knowledge or being aware of", according to Apple's Dictionary.

 PS: Although the core works efficiently, yet conditions, notifications, the command interface to the utility, documentation and some other features need a lot of work.
 Contributions will be overwhelmingly welcomed!